MASSAGES

 Air Cupping – $20

 This method is less invasive and uses a machine to create a similar effect.
 A cup-like apparatus is placed on the selected area, and the air in the cavity is removed, creating a vacuum.
-Unlike traditional fire cupping, the intensity of the vacuum can be adjusted for a better effect.
+Unlike traditional fire cupping, the vacuum intensity can be adjusted for a better effect.
 This treatment is much faster and accomplishes the same objectives.
 However, it does not yield the relaxing effect of traditional fire cupping.
 As it is more mechanical, it is quicker and less expensive.

 Massage with a Registered Massage Therapist (RMT)